 Call Laborde Earles Injury Lawyers for a Free Consultation

-If you were injured in a pedestrian accident in Lafayette or Alexandria, Laborde Earles Injury Lawyers may be able to represent you.
-We represent clients on a contingency-fee-basis with no advanced payments required.
+If you suffered losses in a traffic accident in Lafayette or another area in Louisiana, Laborde Earles Injury Lawyers may be able to help you seek compensation.
+We represent clients on a contingency fee basis with no advanced payments required.

 Call (337) 777-7777 to reach a team member to discuss your case now.